deadgirlgames/CARA-3DS/readme.md

-CARA is a 3ds homebrew game that is in active development the game is currently in a very early stage new versions are usually released at least once a week
+CARA is a 3ds homebrew game that is in active development the game is currently in a very early stage new versions are usually released at least once a week all music, sfx and gfx were made by me

 it's a game set in the year 2054, and takes place after a nuclear winter.
 It will be a turn based rpg with a top down overworld.